 The Berrie Center teaches school

 When a child leaves the Center, that’s just the beginning of the challenges they have to deal with.
 The Berrie Center pediatric team communicates with school nurses, teachers and coaches.
 It’s a way to build confidence for those at school who spend time with the child every day—as well as the patient and the family.

 Halloween at the Berrie Center?
 More than a hundred kids—and adults—learn how to have fun on Halloween and (by counting carbs) even eat candy with their family and friends.

-Then, when summer comes around, there’s the annual Berrie Center Day Camp for 20 underserved children with diabetes between ages 8 and 15.
-Supervised by Berrie Center staff, older teenaged patients and summer interns, the group visits landmarks like the Statue of Liberty, and events such as a Yankees game.
+When summer comes around, there’s the annual Berrie Center Summer Fun Program for 20 children with diabetes between ages 8 and 15.
+Supervised by Berrie Center staff, teenage patients and summer interns, the group visits landmarks like the Statue of Liberty, and events such as a Yankees game.
 A highlight is the visit to the Berrie Center labs where children get to see first-hand the kind of research that could one day make a difference in their treatment and their lives.
 And, as much fun as programs like these are, they also help children learn to better manage their diabetes.